-- 1. Beginning in July 2023, public Commission meetings were held every six to eight weeks across Montana to consider reforms and gather feedback through scheduled panels from community stakeholders representing families, behavioral health and developmental disability staff, hospitals, judges, tribal officials, county leaders, prevention experts, and mobile crisis responders, among others.
+- 1. Beginning in July 2023, public Commission meetings were held every six to eight weeks across Montana to consider reforms and gather feedback through scheduled panels from community stakeholders representing families, BH and DD staff, hospitals, judges, tribal officials, county leaders, prevention experts, and mobile crisis responders, among others.
 The Commission also issued a request for information (RFI) and received dozens of detailed responses from community stakeholders around Montana.
 These responses included a wide range of compelling ideas, many of which informed the Commission's recommendations. - 2.
-Concurrent with its meetings across the state, the Commission also oversaw the development of two Alternative Settings reports which focused on identifying the need for additional facilities or services to address the behavioral health and developmental disability needs of Montanans.
+Concurrent with its meetings across the state, the Commission also oversaw the development of two Alternative Settings reports which focused on identifying the need for additional facilities or services to address the BH and DD needs of Montanans.
 The Alternative Settings Steering Committee (and its working subcommittees focused on access, the care continuum, and workforce) met extensively throughout 2023 and 2024 with diverse stakeholders, ultimately culminating in the development of the two reports.
 These reports are a key input to the Commission's recommendations. - 3.
-The Commission's work was guided throughout this time by its key priorities, which were unanimously adopted at the October 13, 2023 Commission meeting.
-These include building a comprehensive statewide crisis system, investing in clinically appropriate state-run health care settings and a functional commitment system, expanding the capacity of the adult and children's behavioral health service delivery systems, expanding the capacity of the developmental disabilities service delivery system, expanding the capacity of the co-occurring populations service delivery system, and enhancing family and caretaker supports. - 4.
+The Commission's work was guided throughout this time by its key priorities, which were unanimously adopted at the October 13, 2023, Commission meeting.
+These include building a comprehensive statewide crisis system, investing in clinically appropriate state-run health care settings and a functional commitment system, expanding the capacity of the adult and children's BH service delivery systems, expanding the capacity of the DD service delivery system, expanding the capacity of the co-occurring populations' service delivery system, and enhancing family and caretaker supports. - 4.
 Following community meetings and Commissioner input, three themes emerged as the primary "gaps" that need to be addressed to strengthen Montana's BH and DD systems (as seen in Figure 1 below): (1) workforce; (2) case management; and (3) continuum capacity.
 While each of these themes is individually impactful, none are mutually exclusive.
-Each theme serves as a critical component of system effectiveness and efficiencies.1 - 5.
+Each theme serves as a critical component of system effectiveness and efficiencies. - 5.
 The Commission then developed 22 recommendations that aim to improve and better integrate the BH and DD systems.
-These recommendations span the three themes that emerged from the Commission process and align with the Commission's priorities.2 - 6.
-The Commission recommended 113 Near-Term Initiatives (NTIs), supported by the Governor and launched by the Department, aimed at immediately addressing systemic issues raised through
+These recommendations span the three themes that emerged from the Commission process and align with the Commission's priorities. - 6.
+The Commission recommended 11 Near-Term Initiatives (NTIs), supported by the Governor and launched by the Department, aimed at immediately addressing systemic issues raised through the Commission process.
+To date, these initiatives have up to \$47M in funding available to implement them.

-1 On behalf of the Commission, the Department also engaged Alvarez and Marsal (A&M) to support its HB 872 workstreams by providing project management and health and human services policy and operational expertise.
+&lt;sup>2 On behalf of the Commission, the Department also engaged Alvarez and Marsal (A&M) to support its HB 872 workstreams by providing project management and health and human services policy and operational expertise.
+See Themes below (page 6).